- Benefits from an experienced owner

 - Needs a calm environment

-The Devon Rex is incorrigible, curious, mischievous, and highly active.
+The Devon Rex personality is incorrigible, curious, mischievous, and highly active.
 They want to be involved in whatever you are involved in, no matter how inappropriate that may be.
-They are hugely people oriented, and will adore curling in your lap or around your shoulders, to quietly supervise you as you read or cook or even use the loo… they really don’t care!
+They are hugely people oriented, and will adore curling up on your lap, or around your shoulders, to quietly supervise you as you read or cook or even use the loo… they really don’t care!

 Whilst not a particularly vocal cat, if they feel they are being ignored they will chirp and chirrup away until you pay attention.
 This is not a cat to leave unsupervised for long as they climb well and can be destructive if bored or lonely.